myokit/myokit/ROADMAP.md

 Myokit's current documentation is extensive but fragmented, consisting of:

-- A [full API documentation](https://myokit.readthedocs.io/) which includes a short user guide.
+- The developer docs, including the [full API documentation](https://myokit.readthedocs.io/), and the `mmt` syntax specification.
+- A brief "User guide", included with the developer documentation.
 - A set of [static examples](http://myokit.org/examples/) and [tutorial hand-outs](http://myokit.org/tutorial/).
 - [Technical notes](https://github.com/myokit/examples#technical-notes).
 - [Contributing guidelines](https://github.com/myokit/myokit/blob/main/CONTRIBUTING.md), which also contain a high-level overview of Myokit's code.
 - Installation instructions, at http://myokit.org/install

-To reduce fragmentation, an extensive set of Jupyter notebook examples is planned, which will combine and replace the user guide, examples, installation guide, and technical notes.
+To reduce fragmentation, an extensive set of Jupyter notebook examples is planned, which will bring together the user guide, examples, installation guide, and technical notes.
-The API documentation and contributing guidelines will remain separate.

 The planned index can be viewed at [https://github.com/myokit/examples](https://github.com/myokit/examples).
 Chapters will gradually build up in complexity, and function as a "live textbook" that is regularly tested using CI.

+The API documentation and contributing guidelines will remain separate documents.

 ## Features for parameter estimation